+91 6398989097 info@himalayandaredevils.com

 Best Time for Kashmir Great Lakes Trek

 Many trekkers tend to be skeptical about attempting KGL Trek in July and August out of fear of monsoons that usually creates problems in other regions of India.
 This is indeed a legitimate concern, and Kashmir does tend to surprise the trekkers.
-Most regions in India such as Uttarakhand or Himachal Pradesh often have the same problem: having their trekking plans ruined due to heavy rains.
+Many regions in India such as Uttarakhand or Himachal Pradesh often have the same problem, the heavy rain ruining the trekking operations.
 But Kashmir is an exception and follows different weather patterns.
 The mighty Pir Panjal range, which is from 40-50 km wide and 288 km long, serves as a blockade preventing a majority of monsoon clouds from reaching the valley of Kashmir.

 The Seven Alpine Lakes of the Kashmir Great Lakes Trek